feranick/Pi-bot/README.md

 - piRC_nofile
 - piRC_ML
 - Upon booting Raspbian, the motors may not be responsive due to some GPIO channels not being properly initialized.
 Use (piRC/other/pirc_init.py) to initialize them.

-To be working properly, a library file piRC_lib.py needs to be copied inside the three main folders respectively:
-- piRC_file
-- piRC_nofile
-- piRC_ML

 ## Usage
 ### piRC_ML (deep learning neural networks)